 The City of Escondido is conducting an update to the Safety Element, also known as the Community Protection Chapter, of the City's General Plan.
 The update is required pursuant to Government Code Section ("GC §") 65302(g), and must address topics including, but not limited to, fire hazards, climate adaptation and resiliency, and evacuation routes.

 In addition to the Community Protection Chapter update, the City is undertaking the creation of an environmental justice element.
 The environmental justice element will include environmental justice goals, policies, and objectives, and identify environmental justice communities within the City.
+The purpose of the environmental justice element is to ensure everyone enjoys the same level of protection from environmental and health hazards, and have equal access to the decision making process to have a healthy environment in which to live, work, and exist within.

 In 2020, the City of Escondido began updating the Housing Element of the City's General Plan as part of the Housing and Community Investment Study (HCIS) work program.
 The Housing Element update is still in progress, with City staff working to address outstanding comments received from the California Department of Housing and Community Development (HCD) on August 10, 2021.
 As a result of the housing element update process, the City must update their Community Protection Chapter.
 Specifically, a jurisdiction must update their safety element upon the next revision of their housing element on or after January 1, 2020 (GC § 65302(g)(5)).